theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/advanced-techniques/sap-connection.md

 2. In the **SNC library** field, fill in the complete path to the library location e.g., `C:\Program Files\SAP\FrontEnd\SecureLogin\lib\sapcrypto.dll`.
 3. Fill in the SAP **Partner Name** configured for the SAP application server e.g., `p:SAPserviceERP/do_not_care@THEOBALD.LOCAL`.

+For additional details see the knowledge base article [Enabling Secure Network Communication (SNC) via X.509 certificate](https://kb.theobald-software.com/sap/enable-snc-using-pse-file).

-Follow the steps described in [SSO with Kerberos SNC](../advanced-techniques/sap-single-sign-on/sso-with-kerberos-snc) when working with Kerberos library.
+When working with Kerberos library, follow the steps described in [SSO with Kerberos SNC](../advanced-techniques/sap-single-sign-on/sso-with-kerberos-snc).

 ### Miscellaneous